Aryan863/Python-Projects/Caesar Cipher Project/README.md

     <p>This project is licensed under the <a href="LICENSE">MIT License</a>.
 Feel free to use and modify this code for your own purposes.</p>

 <h2>Acknowledgements</h2>
-    <p>This game was inspired by the Caesar Cipher encryption technique.
+    <p>This program was inspired by the Caesar Cipher encryption technique.
 Special thanks to the Python community for providing useful libraries and resources.</p>

 <p>Enjoy the program!</p>
 </body>